Projects & History

 - A new climbing trail at East bluff paralleling Summer School was started, and a medium-sized jump trail completed on the north side of the future lower campground.

-The Copper Harbor Trails Fest returned in 2021 with a new title sponsor: the Keweenaw Mountain Lodge!
-We look forward to working with the Lodge to improve the event over the next few years.
+The Copper Harbor Trails Fest returned in 2021 with a new title sponsor, the Keweenaw Mountain Lodge.

-Did we mention we also worked with the Keweenaw Outdoor Recreation Coalition to expand the Keweenaw Tip Recreation Area by more than 30,000 acres?
+Did we mention we also worked with the Keweenaw Outdoor Recreation Coalition to advocate for the expansion of the Keweenaw Tip Recreation Area by more than 32,000 acres?
 That's a lot of room for more trails of every variety.

-Life during COVID meant we were forced to cancel our two biggest events, Experience the Keweenaw and the Copper Harbor Trails Fest, for the first time ever.
+Life during COVID meant we were forced to cancel our two biggest events, Ride the Keweenaw and the Copper Harbor Trails Fest, for the first time ever.
 Our two clinics adapted to the challenge and were held without incident.
 Despite being locked down for months, we still were able to lead several major volunteer workdays on our trails.
 We fixed up the Flow/Overflow intersection to give riders clearer options for avoiding the Gap Jump, removed the aging boardwalks beneath the upper Garden Brook waterfall, and replaced the skinny temporary bridges on Phase II of the Keweenaw Point Trail with proper spans for an intermediate trail.
 Rock Solid completed work on Magic Carpet over on East Bluff, creating the best climbing trail you'll ever ride.
-They also extended the Point Trail via the trail Owl Eyes, connecting Summer School to the end of Phase II and creating one nearly-continous trail from Copper Harbor to High Rock Bay.
+They also extended the Keweenaw Point Trail, connecting Summer School to the end of Phase II and creating one nearly-continous trail from Copper Harbor to High Rock Bay.

 CHTC hired its second Executive Director, Nathan Miller, to lead our efforts in Copper Harbor.
 We built Raptor Ridge in 2018 as a fun, flowy alternative to On The Edge.
 Raptor Ridge was funded in part through the Keweenaw Community Foundation.
 As part of this project, Rock Solid also added a surprise extension onto Danimal so that it begins at Raptor Ridge and continues over West Woopidy Woo via a high bridge/drop combo.
 We also received funding to assist with the launch of the Churning Rapids Snow Bike Trails, purchasing a new snowmobile to help with their grooming.
 Finally, we adopted the Singletrack Flyers youth mountain biking initiative, a program designed to get more local kids on mountain bikes and learning the skills they need to tackle challenges both big and small.